JOHNNY OTTO / Contemporary Art

 “I see a postmodern man shaking off his false identities and dancing naked in front of the primordial fire.” - Amber Christianson, Artist

 Indecipherable things come out of you as you create something new and then you search your entire life to find a reason why…an explanation for your art.
-As far as I can tell, my greatest inspiration came from numerous visits to the Detroit Institute of Arts with my father, as a child, where we would see the distorted faces that Pablo Picasso painted.
-I remember there also being rooms filled with African Masks and fertility statues, which seemed to have lives of their own.
+As far as I can tell, my greatest inspiration came from numerous visits to the Detroit Institute of Arts with my father, as a child, where we would see the distorted faces that Pablo Picasso painted and the rooms filled with African Masks and fertility statues, which seemed to have lives of their own.
 They seemed to be designed to reflect the primitive core of who we are as a species.
 They were naked, unashamed, primitive.
 As far as Picasso's work, 'Les Demoiselles d'Avignon', Picasso's masterpiece, was a great influence.
 Later, as a teen, I became influenced by my older brother Eric's collection of wooden African Masks that covered every inch of his bedroom walls.
 Although they were just made of wood, they seemed alive.
 They seemed to contain the spirit of our earliest ancestors.
 Eric died at the age of 39, quite suddenly and unexpectedly.
 When I heard the news, I nearly fainted.
 That’s when my art really shifted.
 Perhaps his spirit is in me somehow.
 I don’t know.
 We weren’t that close, truth be told.
 But I did find those masks of his to be very compelling.
 They have haunted me for the last few decades of my life and I've been unable to escape their allure.
 I began with just simple sketches, charcoal on paper, obsessively filling book after book with these disjointed figures.
 That began in earnest over two decades ago.
 For most of my life I had been experimenting with other types of art, but not really finding a focus.
 This new style of art would transform me and take over me, leaving me unable to create anything else.
 After completing several books of these sketches, I picked up a brush and began attempting to render my vision onto much larger surfaces, including large walls and canvases.
 As the surfaces got bigger, my work began to look more and more like ancient cave paintings with a contemporary flavor and verve.
 My influences have broadened over the years as I have been exposed to Artists such as Jean Dubuffet, Keith Haring, Jean-Michel Basquiat and Willem De Kooning.
 In fact, after seeing Basquiat for the first time at The Broad Museum in 2017, I relaized that his work was very rough and even had pieces of gum stuck to it and shoe prints from where he must have stepped on it while painting.
 Seeing this loosened up my work, liberated me and releieved me from a lot of my worry.
 I didn't need to be perfect.
 I could be messier, more unbound.
 I began using more paint, more layering.

 Some of my works are well defined 'figures' and others are a deconstruction of those figures, like Keith Haring's work in a blender...arms, eyes, hands, toros, mouths, all blending together in an attempt to redefine what it means to be human.
 But whether or not they are complete figures or disassemble and scattered about, they all are a reflection of my obsession with our collective spirit and our passion and desire to be free.
 These deconstructed pieces are named with a series of X's and Y's, which reflect the X&Y chromosomes.
 Some of the 'figures' have two-heads, maybe multiple limbs, which to me reflects the duality of our nature; the desire to fit into society, but also our inner lust to break free from our constraints and return to a simpler state of being, where we dance freely with our souls attune with our most basic needs and desires.